Katussska/Advent-of-code/README.md

 ## Disclaimer

-I'm a beginner, and these solutions might not be perfect or the most elegant.
+These solutions might not be perfect or the most elegant.
 They represent my learning journey through the challenges.